Durability & Bond Strength

 A strong metallurgical bond between the steel rebar and zinc coating is created during the galvanizing process.
 Galvanizing is metallurgically bonded to the steel, meaning when rebar is dropped, kicked, stepped on, or rubbed against existing concrete or other rebar pieces on the job-site, the protective coating will remain tightly adhered.
-This durable zinc coating will withstand the effects of UV light, temperature extremes, and exposure to rain or snow, thus protecting the rebar both as it waits to be used and while in use.
+This durable zinc coating will withstand the effects of UV light, temperature extremes, and exposure to rain or snow, thus protecting the rebar both while it is stored and when in use.
 From installation through the use phase, galvanized rebar is abrasion resistant and durable.

 Another aspect of HDGs durability is its uniform protection.
 During the metallurgical diffusion reaction in the galvanizing kettle, the galvanized coating grows perpendicular to all surfaces.
 Therefore, the coating is naturally as thick on corners and edges as flat surfaces.
 Since coating damage commonly occurs at edges, added protection at these junctures is important.
 Brush- or spray-applied coatings have a natural tendency to thin at corners and edges leaving the part prone to attack.
 The uniform protection of hot-dip galvanized steel leaves no weak points for accelerated corrosion.

 Hot-dip galvanizing is a total immersion process, meaning the steel is fully submerged into cleaning solutions and the molten zinc coating all interior and exterior surfaces.
 This complete coverage ensures the entire bar and all design details are coated.
 Fully coating bars is equally important as they are utilized at connection points which are critical to structural integrity.